How Effective of a Retail Sales Operation Leader Are You?

 Equipped with insurance enablement technology, agents have continuous training available to them on a digital platform, along with learning modules that extend beyond initial, post-onboarding training programs.
 For example, this might be learning content about new insurance products or a read-up about a new market the agent has recently entered.
 These trainings can be designed from the ground up by corporate leaders, and then the smart technology can sense exactly when the agent will most benefit from such content, notifying her that it’s time to complete a fresh learning exercise.

 Essentially, what insurance leaders are doing here is: automating the training process and allowing the agent to complete relevant learning content on her own time.
-Insurance enablement technology like Rallyware can even use robust data feeds to sense exactly what a specific agent needs to be presented with at this precise moment to best further her development as an agent.
+Insurance enablement technology like Rallyware’s can even use robust data feeds to sense exactly what a specific agent needs to be presented with at this precise moment to best further her development as an agent.

 Fast Company found that most agents leave because they don’t feel recognized.
 Insurance enablement technology – the right kind – solves that problem by embedding recognition processes right into onboarding, training, learning, and selling insurance.

 At the very same time, incentives and recognition (I&R) technology ought to be able to prompt the agent’s engagement with training and learning content.
 Such technology might notify the agent on her mobile app when a new training module is available; when they’re nearing their weekly sales target; or when their position on a team leaderboard has risen.
-Perhaps if the agent completes her training for the day, she receives a badge or reward she can show off to her team.
+Perhaps if the agent completes her training for the day, she receives a badge or reward she can show off to her teammates.

 This is what is popularly known as smart gamification of the training process – making training feel like a game, in which the agent is constantly leveling up.
 There’s been a lot of research on gamification increasing participation, and insurance is no exception.